shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 {/block}
 ```

-The directive `{extends file="parent:frontend/index/index.tpl"}` will tell shopware to not completly replace the default index.tpl file - but to extend from it.
+The directive `{extends file="parent:frontend/index/index.tpl"}` will tell Shopware to not completely replace the default index.tpl file - but to extend from it.
 Now we can overwrite single or multiple blocks in the default index.tpl using the `block` directive:

 ```
 {block name="frontend_index_navigation_categories_top_include" prepend}